ronn - convert markdown files to manpages

 $ man ./some-great-program.1

-Build only the roff manpage for all .ronn
+Build only the roff manpage for all .ronn files in the current directory:

 $ ronn --roff *.ronn